 So that’s what I’m working on and the more sounds I have the better!

 Gaining More Experience

 Recording sounds outside is where I need more experience.
-In a perfect world I could capture sounds of live fireworks in my home.
-That’s something I’m not setup to do, so I have to record them outside.
-Some goes for; car noises, gunshots, animals, random crowds.
+In a perfect world, I could capture the sounds of live fireworks in my home.
+That’s something I’m not set up to do, so I have to record them outside.
+The same goes for; car noises, gunshots, animals, random crowds.